 This track from 1982’s Revelations is a truly classic slice of early Killing Joke.
-Featuring a very uneasy sounding riff, it is KJ at what they do best: apocalyptic, doomy sounding industrial rock.
-By this point Coleman had developed a fascination with the occult, particularly the writings of Alistair Crowley.
+Featuring a very uneasy-sounding riff, it is KJ at what they do best: apocalyptic, doomy-sounding industrial rock.
+By this point, Coleman had developed a fascination with the occult, particularly the writings of Alistair Crowley.
 So much so that he moved to Iceland in order to survive the apocalypse which he believed was coming.
-As a result of this he was unable to perform the single on Top of the Pops, with drummer Paul Ferguson performing the vocals.
-Guitarist’s Geordie Walker and bassist Youth soon followed Coleman to Iceland.
-However, the apocalypse never came and eventually they all moved back to England.
+As a result of this, he was unable to perform the single on Top of the Pops, with drummer Paul Ferguson performing the vocals.
+Guitarist Geordie Walker and bassist Youth soon followed Coleman to Iceland.
+However, the apocalypse never came, and eventually, they all moved back to England.

 # 2 – Let’s All Go To The Fire Dances

-Taken from 1983’s Fire Dances album, this was the first sign of Killing Joke gaining more mainstream success with it being by far their most accessible material that they had produced at that point. which they would take further with “Love Like Blood” a year later.
-Despite this, lyrically it deals with concepts just as out there as ever with the fire dances in question seemingly alluding to starting a revolution.
+Taken from 1983’s Fire Dances album, this was the first sign of Killing Joke gaining more mainstream success, with it being by far the most accessible material that they had produced at that point, which they would take further with “Love Like Blood” a year later.
+Despite this, lyrically, it deals with concepts just as out there as ever, with the fire dances in question seemingly alluding to starting a revolution.

 # 1 -This World Hell

-Taken off 2010’s Absolute Dissent, this is easily one of the heaviest tracks that Killing Joke have ever recorded and is a classic example of their modern day metal-influenced sound.
-The title also very much speaks for itself and see’s the band once again dealing with the concept of the sorry state of the world after thirty years!
+Taken off 2010’s Absolute Dissent, this is easily one of the heaviest tracks that Killing Joke has ever recorded and is a classic example of their modern-day metal-influenced sound.
+The title also very much speaks for itself and captures the band once again dealing with the concept of the sorry state of the world after thirty years!
 The riff is very heavy and doomy sounding and Coleman’s vocals sound more powerful than ever, being completely growled all the way through.
-All in all the song could very much be the soundtrack to the apocalypse!
+All in all, the song could very much be the soundtrack to the apocalypse!